Property Tax Evidence Protest 41.67

 (c) Official notice may be taken of any fact judicially cognizable.
 A party is entitled to an opportunity to contest facts officially noticed.

-(d) Information that was previously requested under Section 41.461 by the protesting party that was not made available to the protesting party at least 14 days before the scheduled or postponed hearing may not be used as evidence in the hearing.
+(d) Information that was previously requested under Section 41.461 by the protesting party that was not delivered to the protesting party at least 14 days before the scheduled or postponed hearing may not be used or offered in any form as evidence in the hearing, including as a document or through argument or testimony.
+This subsection does not apply to information offered to rebut evidence or argument presented at the hearing by the protesting party or that party’s designated agent.

 These codes affect property owners across the state, in both larger and smaller counties including: